If you’re children are into muscles and super heroes and you find it challenging to get them to eat asparagus, consider sharing this:

 How to Grill Asparagus in Foil

-Just use tin foil and the fear of losing asparagus to hot coals is gone.
-Whether using a gas grill, campfire or oven, your dish is safe in a foil pack and you don’t have to sacrifice taste when preparing it this way.
+Whether using a gas grill, campfire or oven, your grilled asparagus is safe in a foil pack and you don’t have to sacrifice taste when preparing it this way.

 Bake foil packs at 425 degrees for 15 minutes.